 FACTORS TO CONSIDER

-As you narrow down your options for baby monitors, you’ll need to keep in mind several considerations.
+As you narrow down your options, you’ll need to keep in mind several considerations.

 Digital Vs. Analog: